fominok/coredit/README.md

 example in `examples` directory.

-Coredit doesn't try to be full-featured: it is busy storing text, doing manual edits and controlling selections.LSP integrations, Lua scripting, highlighting and `M-x doctor` could be main features of the text editor you made, but they should not belong to the buffer core.
+Coredit doesn't try to be full-featured: it is busy storing text, doing manual changes and controlling selections.
+LSP integrations, Lua scripting, highlighting and `M-x doctor` could be main features of the text editor you made, but they should not belong to the buffer core.